Madhusudhan-R360/campaign-cms-clone/README.md

 An intermediate-level Campaign CMS built using **FastAPI** and **MongoDB**.

-This project is inspired by enterprise reward management systems and recreates the complete reward lifecycle from campaign setup to order redemption.
+This project is inspired by enterprise reward management systems and recreates the complete reward lifecycle from campaign creation to wallet redemption, order processing, and transaction tracking.

 ---